1. Home

 Career tips

-It can also help if you have a good working knowledge of one or more foreign languages.
+It can be helpful if you have a working knowledge of one or more foreign languages, although tour companies may offer training in basic language skills for the country you'll be working in.

 What it takes